nimbix/jardoc/docs/apps_tutorial.md

 }
 ```

-This first section of the file details general settings, like application name, a description, the author, if application is under license or not, and application classification.
+This first section of the file details general settings like application name, description, author, if application is under license or not, and application classification.

 ```json
 {